httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the client received a final response with the `Upload-Complete: ?1` header field, the upload is complete and the corresponding response comes from the resource processing the representation according to the initial request ({{upload-complete}}).
 Note that this does not necessarily indicate success. `4xx (Client Error)` or `5xx (Server Error)` status codes indicate in this case an error occurred while processing the representation, and therefore, resuming the upload would not resolve this error.

-If the client received a 4xx client error or 5xx server error final response with the `Upload-Complete` header field set to false or missing, or if it did not receive a final response, it can apply the heuristics described in {{retry}} to retry or resume the upload.
+If the client received a 4xx client error or 5xx server error final response with the `Upload-Complete` header field set to false, or if it did not receive a final response, it can apply the heuristics described in {{retry}} to retry or resume the upload.
+Otherwise, the upload is considered a failure.

 ### Server Behavior